ntilwalli/combineLatestStartUndefined/README.md

 This function has the exact same usage as [Rx.Observable.combineLatest](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/combinelatest.md), including the ability to use a `resultSelector` function

-The example below is a variation the one on [staltz/combineLatestObj](https://github.com/staltz/combineLatestObj).
+The example below is a variation on the example at [staltz/combineLatestObj](https://github.com/staltz/combineLatestObj).

 Given these observables:
 ```js